-Though the parliament will only be complete after the second round, a change in government is already likely.
-In an interview with The Parliament, Linas Kojala, director of the Vilnius-based think-tank, Eastern Europe Studies Centre, outlines what a new government led by the Social Democrats could mean for the EU — and why Lithuania appears to be bucking the far-right trend seen elsewhere in the bloc.
+Few analysts were surprised by this year's result, as the government tends to change hands every cycle.
+In an interview with The Parliament after the first round, Linas Kojala explained why that is.
+The director of the Vilnius-based think-tank, Eastern Europe Studies Centre, outlined what a new government led by the Social Democrats could mean for the EU — and why Lithuania appears to be bucking the far-right trend seen elsewhere in the bloc.

 This interview has been edited for length and clarity: